AbdullahHR10/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler - Script that compiles a C file but does not link

 2-assembler - Script that generates the assembly code of a C code and save it in an output file

+3-name - Script that compiles a C file and creates an executable named cisfun